This information will help you manage nausea and vomiting due to chemotherapy treatment.

 Deep breathing exercises

 Applying a damp washcloth to your forehead or the back of your neck

 - Try acupressure, which is a healing practice that uses finger pressure to help relieve muscle tension and increase blood circulation.
 It can also help relieve nausea and vomiting.
-Ask your nurse for the fact card Acupressure for Nausea and Vomiting, which can teach you how to do acupressure on yourself.
+Ask your healthcare provider for the resource Acupressure for Nausea and Vomiting, which can teach you how to do acupressure on yourself.

-- Contact MSK’s Integrative Medicine Service at 646-888-0800 for information about complementary therapies (such as acupuncture, massage, and music therapy) to help you relax and control your nausea and vomiting.
+- Contact Memorial Sloan Kettering’s (MSK) Integrative Medicine Service at 646-888-0800 for information about complementary therapies (such as acupuncture, massage, and music therapy) to help you relax and control your nausea and vomiting.